What I Like About You (TV series): Home media

 On May 1, 2007, Warner Home Video released the complete first season on DVD in region 1.
-The 3-disc set included a gag reel as the set's only bonus feature.
-Due to music licensing issues along, Lillix's cover of the theme song was removed and replaced with a generic pop-rock song produced specifically for the set.
-Due to low DVD sales and high music licensing costs, no further seasons were given a general retail release.
+The three-disc set included a gag reel as its only bonus feature.
+Due to high music licensing issues, Lillix's cover of the theme song was removed and replaced with a generic pop-rock song produced specifically for the set.
+Due to low sales and high music licensing costs, no further seasons were given a general retail release.

-On March 7, 2017, Warner Archive released the complete second season on DVD in region 1.
-The 3-disc set is a Manufacture-on-Demand (MOD) release, available only from online sellers such as Amazon.com and their CreateSpace MOD program.
-Despite being a Manufacture-on-Demand release, the theme song is still replaced with the same song used for the season 1 DVD set, and although it was originally broadcast in widescreen high definition (the first season of the series to do so), the episodes are presented on the DVD in fullscreen format.
+On March 7, 2017, Warner Archive released the second season on DVD in region 1 in a three-disc set.
+The third season was released on November 27, 2018 in a three-disc set, and the fourth season was released on February 26, 2019 in a two-disc set.
+The releases for seasons two through four are Manufacture-on-Demand (MOD) releases, frequently pressed on DVD-R discs.
+Although the final three seasons were originally broadcast in widescreen high definition, the episodes are presented on DVD in fullscreen.

-The complete third season was released on November 27, 2018.
-The complete fourth and final season was released on February 26, 2019.